-Federal laws require PHAs to treat all applicants and participants equally, providing the same opportunity to access services, regardless of family characteristics and background.
+Federal laws require COCs to treat all applicants and tenant families equally, providing the same quality of service, regardless of family characteristics and background.
 Federal law prohibits discrimination in housing on the basis of race, color, religion, sex, national origin, age, familial status, and disability.
 In addition, HUD regulations provide for additional protections regarding sexual orientation, gender identity, and marital status.
 COC will comply fully with all federal, state, and local nondiscrimination laws, and with rules and regulations governing fair housing and equal opportunity in housing and employment, including:

-- Title VI of the Civil Rights Act of 1964 - Title VIII of the Civil Rights Act of 1968 (as amended by the Community Development Act of 1974 and the Fair Housing Amendments Act of 1988) - Executive Order 11063 - Section 504 of the Rehabilitation Act of 1973 - The Age Discrimination Act of 1975 - Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern) - The Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity Final Rule, published in the Federal Register February 3, 2012 and further clarified in Notice PIH 2014-20 - Violence Against Women Reauthorization Act of 2013 (VAWA)
+- Title VI of the Civil Rights Act of 1964

+- Title VIII of the Civil Rights Act of 1968 (as amended by the Community Development Act of 1974 and the Fair Housing Amendments Act of 1988)

+- Executive Order 11063

+- Section 504 of the Rehabilitation Act of 1973

+- The Age Discrimination Act of 1975

+- Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern) - The Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity Final Rule, published in the Federal Register February 3, 2012 and further clarified in Notice PIH 2014-20 - The Violence against Women Act (VAWA) - Any applicable state laws or local ordinances and any legislation protecting individual rights of tenants, applicants, or staff that may subsequently be enacted